unified-doc/unified-doc/readme.md

 # watch/rebuild all packages with microbundle
 npm run dev

-# link all packages with lerna
-npm run link

 # lint all packages with xo + prettier + tsc
 npm run lint